BvChung/Groupcord/README.md

 ## Overview

-Groupcord is an group chat application that uses the [MERN](https://www.mongodb.com/mern-stack) stack.
+Groupcord is a group chat application that uses the [MERN](https://www.mongodb.com/mern-stack) stack.
 Real time chat messaging, group creation/editing and account editing is implemented using [Socket.IO](https://socket.io/).
 User avatars and group icons are uploaded and retrieved using [Cloudinary](https://cloudinary.com/).

 ## Table of Contents